thln/Sim-City-201/README.md

   	+ Created Interfaces for all of the above roles
   	+ Created Mocks for all of the above roles
   	+ Created tests for all of the above roles
+  	+ Designed and implemented Restaurant and Market Business Interaction
   	+ Figured out the local image/how to show images
-  	+ Created Aplication file
+  	+ Created Application file
   	+ Changed the Build file for it to work on other computers
   	+ Designed and implemented Restaurant Phonebook Reference
   	+ Integrated Restaurant into City
   	+ Created Design Documents
-  	+ A bunch GUI stuff I don't know right now, Kristi fix pls
+  	+ Merged Dashboard and Add Panel
+  	+ Put in Trace Panel
+  	+ Fixed Restaurant GUI Animation
+  	+ Fixed CardLayout for Building and City View
+  	+ Fixed Scrolling for List Panel

   + Josh Greenberger